fasrc/User_Codes/Singularity_Containers/biocontainers.md

-See [BioContainers GitHub](https://github.com/BioContainers/containers) for a complete list of BioContainers images available in DockerHub (note that many of the applications listed in that GitHub repository have since been ported to Bioconda, but a subset are still only available in DockerHub).
+See [BioContainers GitHub](https://github.com/BioContainers/containers) for a complete list of BioContainers images available in DockerHub (note that many of the applications listed in that GitHub repository have since been ported to Bioconda, and are thus available in `/cvmfs/singularity.galaxyproject.org`, but a subset are still only available in DockerHub).

-These images can
+These images can be fetched and built on Cannon using the `singularity pull`
-be fetched and built on Cannon using the `singularity pull` command:
+command:

 ```bash
 singularity docker://biocontainers/<image>:<tag>